Peregrinoo/ordinis-app/README.md

 > Daily Christian reflections inspired by Saint Augustine, designed to help the soul return to what truly matters.

-### ✨ About the App
+### ✨ About

-**Ordinis** is a mobile application centered on daily Christian reflections, inspired by **Saint Augustine** and the pursuit of a life in communion with **Jesus Christ**.
+**Ordinis** is a mobile application focused on daily Christian reflections inspired by **Saint Augustine** and the pursuit of a life in communion with **Jesus Christ**.

-The app was designed to offer a daily pause for contemplation, helping the user cultivate:
-- interior silence
-- truth
-- ordered love
-- spiritual recollection
-- communion with God

-More than simply displaying quotes, Ordinis seeks to transform timeless spiritual wisdom into an accessible daily experience through a careful, elegant, and contemplative interface.
+Its purpose is to provide a daily moment of pause, recollection, and spiritual contemplation through an experience that is both elegant and accessible.

+More than a quote app, Ordinis was conceived as a devotional reading experience — one that helps the user revisit essential themes such as truth, interiority, ordered love, and communion with God.

 ---

 ### 🎯 Purpose

-The main purpose of Ordinis is to make Christian reflection something:
+Ordinis exists to make Christian reflection something:

 - beautiful
 - simple
+- contemplative
 - accessible
-- daily
 - meaningful

-In a distracted and accelerated world, the app invites the user to slow down and return to the essential.
+In a distracted and accelerated world, the app invites the user back to silence, spiritual recollection, and the essential.

 ---

-### 📱 Main Features
+### 📱 Features

-- Daily reflection system
+- Daily reflection experience
-- Modern explanatory interpretation for each excerpt
+- Modern interpretation layer for each excerpt
 - Favorites system
 - Reflection sharing
+- Local content loading from JSON
-- Offline-first experience
+- Offline-first usage
-- Elegant and contemplative UI
+- Elegant reading-focused interface
-- Support for local content loading
-- Expandable architecture for future features
+- Expandable structure for future devotional features

 ---